rabbit-ear/rabbit-ear/readme.md

 parts of the Rabbit Ear library that are included in the build but hosted in other repos. read more in **building and linking** below.

-### graph/

-Most of the important code this repo has to offer is in the `graph/` folder; it's all code that manipulates FOLD graph, which is the mesh data format, so it contains a lot of graph theory. some highlights include:

-- `add/` methods that add actual geometry like vertices and edges, splitting faces...
-- `clean/` files that remove geometry, generally bad geometry like duplicate edges
-- `make.js` create graph components like faces_edges, vertices_vertices...
-- `fragment.js` convert to a planar graph, flatten into the XY plane, chop edges
-- `remove.js` remove indices from arrays and correct references

-### prototypes/
+### classes/

-These are the graph, crease pattern, and origami objects accessible from the top-level.
-They serve as object-oriented class style interface to the methods of the library.
+For those who prefer an object-oriented style of interfacing with the library, here are the graph, crease pattern, and origami class definitions.
+The objects themselves are FOLD objects, bound to prototypes which tie in a lot, though not all, functionality from the rest of the library as member functions.

 ### single_vertex/